John Copnall: Return to England

-A series of solo exhibitions were held throughout the 1970s but Copnall was becoming a peripheral figure in the context of mainstream English art.Nevertheless, his influence on the next generation of British artists is evident following a twenty-year period from 1973 to 1993 when Copnall worked as a teacher at the Canterbury School of Art and the Central School of Art and Design.
-He had married for the second time in 1976 to Caroline Brown with whom he had a son and a daughter and he required the financial stability that teaching provided.
-The marriage was dissolved in 1997.
+Nevertheless, he was an influential figure for the next generation of British artists by virtue of a twenty-year period from 1973 to 1993 when Copnall worked as a teacher at the Canterbury School of Art and the Central School of Art and Design.

 Later years in London

-By 1982, Copnall was working in an artists' colony in the East End of London having been part of a group which bought the defunct Spratt's dog biscuit warehouse in Bow whilst he continued his teaching role.
-In 1996 his solo show Reflections, Orbits and Radiances in the De La Warr Pavilion in Bexhill-on-Sea, Sussex drew mainly on work done in the period 1992-96.
+Copnall married, secondly, in 1976 to Caroline Brown with whom he had a son and a daughter.
+By 1982, he was working in an artists' colony in the East End of London at the defunct Spratt's dog biscuit warehouse in Bow whilst continuing with his teaching role.
+In 1996, his solo show Reflections, Orbits and Radiances in the De La Warr Pavilion in Bexhill-on-Sea, Sussex drew mainly on work done in the period 1992-96.
 In the catalogue, Christopher Lloyd, Surveyor of the Queen's Pictures, considered that it was "difficult to think of a more appropriate setting for John Copnall's paintings" than this light-filled example of pioneering mid-1930s architecture.

 Copnall was elected to the London Group in 1988.
-During the final years of his life, Copnall painted infrequently and ceased all together following a stroke.
+During the final years of his life, divorced from his second wife Copnall painted infrequently and ceased all together following a stroke.
 He died on 9 June 2007 following a short illness.